All students who live within the home zone described below (and shown on the attached map) shall be entitled to enrol at the school.

 Each year, applications for enrolment in the following year from in-zone students will be sought by a date which will be published in a community newspaper circulating in the area served by the school.
 This will enable the board to assess the number of places which can be made available to students who live outside the home zone.

 Each year the board will determine a number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-Applications for enrolment will be processed in the following order of priority:
+Applications for enrolment will be processed in the following order of priority.
+These priorities are set by the Ministry of Education.

 This priority category is not applicable at this school because the school does not run a special programme approved by the Secretary.